Are you comparing Heating Oil vs. Propane for heating your home?

 Now let’s get down to the nitty-gritty of fuel oil vs. propane.

-Working through your costs will enable you to make an informed purchase.
+Working through the costs will enable you to make an informed purchase.

 Heating Oil